 According to program facilitator Noelle Khare, the Cycling Club has been a true community effort, which has helped eliminate some of the financial barriers to mountain biking.
-Sycamore Cycles has donated about 20 bikes to the cause and SylvanSport has donated a trailer to help get all the bikes to the trailhead.
+Sycamore Cycles has donated about 20 bikes to the cause, and SylvanSport has donated a trailer to help get all the bikes to the trailhead.
+The Hub and Pisgah Tavern are donating time to keep the bikes running smoothly and tires pumped.

 Community members really make the team what it is.
-Khare couldn’t do it with the help of folks like Ryan DeGarmo.
+Khare couldn’t do it without the help of folks like Ryan DeGarmo, a parent and Brevard resident.

 Many young riders have learned to love riding mountain bikes through the program; some have gone on to receive scholarships at colleges with cycling teams.